-Treating EDS especially with all my comorbidites is a very complex and complicated task and associated with many setbacks.
+Treating EDS, especially with all my comorbidities, is a very complex task and associated with many setbacks.

-Because of all the instabilities throughout my body which I developed over the last years I am mainly working with physical therapy and braces.
+Because of all the instabilities throughout my body, which I developed over the last years, I am mainly relying with physical therapy and braces.

 I am using:

-knee braces on both sides when I have to walk long distances
+Knee braces on both sides when I have to walk longer distances

-a lower back belt which I am wearing a little deeper so it stabilizes my SI joint and my hips
+A lower back belt which I am wearing a little deeper, so it stabilizes my SI joint and my hips as well

-neck braces for sleeping, for going out of the house and for really bad days (2 soft ones and 1 hard collar)
+Neck braces when sleeping, when going out of the house and for really bad days (two soft ones and one hard collar)

-Braces stabilize the joints passively but they are not really a long term solution because they also weaken the muscles.
-This is why I wear them as less as possible but as much as necessary.
+Braces stabilize the joints passively, but they are not really a long term solution.
+They also weaken the muscles, which is why I wear them as less as possible but as much as necessary.

 For me it is absolutely indispensable to have physical therapy twice a week.
 Without my exercises I can literally see my muscles get weaker and weaker.
-I am lucky because my therapists are totally on my side and adapt to my special needs.
-After a while we found a concept which at least does not make me feel worse.
+I am lucky, because my therapists are totally on my side and adapt to my special needs.
+After a while we found a concept that at least does not make me feel worse.

-During physical therapy we mainly concentrate on strengthen the core muscles.
-We do not work directly at the cervical spine.
-Starting with the stabilization of my SI and lower back, to my legs and then passively the cervical spine using my arms.
-I am only exercising while being in a prone position without any force to my joints.
-I am working isometric, without stretching, without manipulation and without resolving muscle spasm.
+In physical therapy we mainly concentrate on the strengthening of my core muscles; we do not work directly on the cervical spine.
+Starting with the stabilization of my SI and lower back, moving further to my legs, and then passively stabilizing my cervical spine by using my arms.
+I am only exercising while being in a supine position without any pressure on my joints.
+I am exercising mainly isometric, without stretching, without manipulation and without resolving muscle spasms.

-Once per week I am exercising alone at home.
-I try to have exercises at least every second day.
-During my exercise free days I try to move as much as I can, take a walk or change my position at home as often as possible.
+Once per week, I am exercising alone at home.
+I try to have any kind of activity at least every second day.
+During my exercise free days, I still try to move as much as I can – take a walk or change my position at home as often as possible.

-To exercise at home I am using a special gymnastic mat which reduces the pressure, a gymnastic ball, a gymnastic band and a balance pad.
+When I exercise at home, I use a special gymnastic mat that reduces pressure to my back, a gymnastic ball, a gymnastic band and a balance pad.

-For sitting and lying down comfortable I use special pillows between my knees, for my neck, a seat cushion and a very good mattress.
+For sitting and lying down comfortably, I use special pillows between my knees, for my neck, a seat cushion and a very good mattress.

-Because of my SI joint instability my nerves are compressed when I am sitting on a hard chair which leads to pain in my legs.
+Because of my SI joint instability my nerves are compressed when I am sitting on a hard chair, and this leads to pain in my legs.
 Thats why I am using my seat cushion in busses, cars or even at home if I have to sit upright for a long time.

-At home on my couch I am using a pillow for me legs so they are always in an elevated position and to not extend my knees too much.
-My lower back is supported by pillows which helps with sitting in a physiological position.
-The head has to be in one line with my spine to prevent my ligaments from overstretching.
+To sit on my couch, I am using a pillow for me legs, so they are always in an elevated position.
+Additionally, I support my lower back with pillows, which helps to sit in a physiological position.
+My head has to be in one line with my spine to prevent my ligaments from further overstretching.

-When I am walking I try to pull my belly to my spine which stabilizes my lower back.
-Also I am wearing good shoes, no heels, for example hiking shoes maybe with shoe inserts.
-If necessary I use braces to support my knees.
+When I am walking, I try to pull my belly to my spine, because that is supposed to stabilize my lower back.
+Also, I am wearing supportive shoes, no heels, for example hiking shoes with shoe inserts.
+If necessary, I use braces to support my knees.

-The cervical spine instability makes little things like brushing my hair, blow drying my hair, showering or brushing my teeth, having an appointment with the hair stylist very complicated.
-This again means to adapt a lot.
-For example if I take a shower or brush my hair I am holding my head on one side.
-Blow drying my hair is usually not happening.
-When I have an appointment with my hair stylist I usually try to hold my head or hold my muscles very tense.
-Brushing my teeth works far better with an electric tooth brush.
+The cervical spine instability makes little things, like brushing or blow-drying my hair; taking a shower or brushing my teeth; or having an appointment with the hair stylist very complicated.
+This, again, means that I have to adapt a lot.
+For example, if I take a shower or brush my hair, I am holding my head on one side; I rarely blow-dry my hair.
+When I have an appointment with my hair stylist, I usually try to hold my head with my hands.
+Brushing my teeth works far better with an electrical tooth brush.

 I try not to lift or carry any heavy items.
-Do I have to travel long distances I am using a suitcase with wheels and a very light weight backpack.
-I avoid full busses or trains so I do not have to stand.
+If I have to travel long distances, I am using a suitcase with wheels and a very light-weight backpack.
+I avoid full busses or trains, so I do not have to stand.
 I also avoid crowded places with many people to prevent me from getting hurt.

-I still try to be as independent as I can but it is always easier to have a second person with me.
+I still try to be as independent as I can, however, it is always easier to have a second person with me.
 I am not able to drive a car by myself which makes me highly dependent on my family and friends if I want to go somewhere.
-Thats also not uncomplicated because I have to choose the car with the best shock absorber (sport cars are killing me).
+Moreover, I have to choose the car with the best shock absorber (sport cars are killing me).

-With all those actions I can cope with my disabilities far better but it is absolutely impossible that I could include all factors.
+If I follow all those little “rules”, I can cope with my disabilities far better.
+But of course it is absolutely impossible that I could include all factors.
 Because of the instabilities, dysautonomia and mast cell activation there are just too many triggers.
 I try to follow as many rules as possible to stabilize my condition.